bitxenia/astrawiki/docs/getting_started.md

 };
 ```

-Articles are store with a version history.
+Articles are stored with a version history.
 The `versionsInfo` property contains an array of `VersionInfo` objects, which contain the following properties:

 ```ts
 type VersionInfo = {